pkic/pkimm/model/maturity-levels/_index.md

 - PKI is ad-hoc managed, often reactive
 - There are defined processes and procedures which are followed
-- PKI is not managed according industry standards and regulations
+- PKI is not managed according to industry standards and regulations
 - Insufficient knowledge

 ### Associated risks